Coronation of Elizabeth I: The royal entry

-Another contemporary depiction of the queen's litter.
+A contemporary depiction of the queen's litter.
+Robert Dudley, Master of the Horse, is on horseback on the far left, leading the palfrey of honour.

 Starting at about 2 pm on Saturday 14 January, Elizabeth made her royal entry, a state procession from the Tower of London through the City of London and the western suburbs to the Palace of Westminster.
 Besides Il Schifanoya's account of the event, there is also a pamphlet called The Quene's Majestie's passage through the citie of London to westminster the day before her coronacion written by Richard Mulcaster, which was published almost immediately afterwards and had run to a second edition two months later.
 Il Schifanoya noted that it snowed a little; also that the route had been prepared with wooden barriers to hold back the crowds and that people had spread sand and gravel outside their houses to mitigate the muddy roads.
 The houses along the way were all decorated and the route lined with the City guildsmen in their hoods and black gowns, together with innumerable flags and banners.
 He reckoned that the whole procession consisted of a thousand horses.
 The queen was carried on a litter, covered in white cloth of gold and lined with pink satin.
 It was carried by two mules, attended on either side by a line of footmen in scarlet cloaks and escorted by a further line of Gentlemen Pensioners carrying halberds.

 Elizabeth wore a gown of cloth of gold.
 Her hair was in a cloth of gold coif and she wore a gold circlet or plain gold crown on her head.
 Her lady in waiting, Kat Ashley, was given purple velvet and scarlet and tinsel fabrics to wear at this "Coronation eve".
 A plan of the procession made for the College of Arms lists all of the officers of the royal court, government ministers, judges, knights and baronets, peers, royal chaplains, bishops and archbishops, heralds, and foreign ambassadors.
 Towards the rear of the line were the ladies of the participants, the highest ranking in coaches or "chariots", others on horseback or on foot, and finally the royal henchmen and the Yeoman of the Guard.